gmr/g2g-scim-sync/docs/setup-guide.md

 ### GitHub SCIM Errors

 **"Unauthorized" or "Token invalid"**:
-- Verify you're using the OAuth token from SCIM setup, not a PAT
+- Verify you're using a classic personal access token with `scim:enterprise` scope
-- Check organization name in API URLs is correct
+- Check enterprise account name in configuration is correct
-- Ensure OAuth app has required scopes
+- Ensure token was created by admin setup user

 **"SCIM not enabled"**:
 - Confirm SAML SSO is properly configured first